SimonHFrost/rainbow-slice/README.md

-consistent way to access updatableObjects consistent params assigned to local variables shouldn't have to pass sceneObjects into any classes instantiated in sceneObjects
+consistent way to access updatableObjects consistent params assigned to local variables shouldn't have to pass sceneObjects into any classes instantiated in sceneObjects get rid of static elements on main and materials